 • The basic attitude required in these fights is that they should be SAFE and FUN, both for audience and fighters.
 The attitude is very important – if you engage to win, no matter what, people will get injured, and if that happens, you are in the wrong!
 All injuries and incidents will be investigated.
 After the fight, our aim is that everyone should feel that the battle has been safe enough, and not too hard.

-• You must be 18 or over to register as Cavalry or Heavy infantry.
+• You must be 18 or over to register as Cavalry or Fighter.

 • The battles will be semi-coordinated.
 This means troop movements and arrow volleys are coordinated, but the actual battle between the units will be “free”.
 If you fail to show respect and care for your opponents, you may be banned from the field.